nicogenise/n8n-workflows-es/README-ENGLISH.md

 ## 📂 Implemented Improvements

-- **Spanish Descriptions**: Each `.json` file was analyzed and given a clear description in Spanish based on the actions it performs.
+- **English Descriptions**: Each `.json` file was analyzed and given a clear description in English based on the actions it performs.
 - **Duplicate Removal**: The unique hash of each file was verified and validated to detect and remove duplicate workflows, ensuring that each workflow is unique in content.
 - **File Renaming**: File names were updated to more accurately describe their main functionality, making them easier to search for and select.